FREQUENTLY ASKED QUESTIONS

 What happens if I get tired and want to leave the race early?

-You must tell a race marshal (at any check point) that you are dropping out of the race.
-This is VERY important and MANDATORY.
-Once the marshal and timing person have recorded that you have decided to drop out please make your way to to finish line to collect your drop bag.
+You must tell a race marshal or timing staff (at any check point) that you are dropping out of the race.
+Once the marshal/timing person have recorded your bib number, make your way to to finish line to collect your drop bag.
 We only provide transport at the finish line - from Cheung Sha to Tung Chung.
 There is a night bus service but it is very limited, on one route and only at about 03:00.
 There is a limited taxi service; we will provide the telephone number to participants.

 How long will the route take me?